LouvAndTech/Desk_clock/README.md

 #### <ins>Software :

 ##### - <ins>Mandatory :
-In the project you'll find a `config.h` file, you'll need to choose an weather api between the two supported by this project.
+In the project you'll find a `config.hpp` file, you'll need to choose an weather api between the two supported by this project.
 Their is Meteo_concept and OpenWeatherMap. they are both free, but OpenWeatherMap is worldwide, while Meteo_concept is only in France.

 You'll need to create an account on the website of the api you choose, and get an api key.
-Then you'll need to put it in the `credential.h` file.
+Then you'll need to put it in the `credential.hpp` file.

-The 'credential.h' file is also where you need to put you wifi credentials.
+The 'credential.hpp' file is also where you need to put you wifi credentials.
 This file is not in the repo, but you'll find a 'credential_template.h'.
 It should look like this :

 ```c